Smile first

 Happiness is about mutual respect

 I'm beginning a series on happy people.
-There is so much
+There is so muchinformation available on happiness, that I'd like to explore

 how specific people define it.
 What makes them happy?,